wp-plugins/enhanced-tooltipglossary/readme.txt

 * Term Target Link  -  Term link can be targeted to go to an external or custom link [View Demo - Click on Ajax and you will be taken outside of site](http://jumpstartcto.com/ajax-2/)
 * Term page Template - Term page template can be edited and changed
 * Change tooltip font - Select tooltip font from 8 Google available fonts [View Image](http://tooltip.cminds.com/wp-content/uploads/edd/tooltip99B.png)
+* Dictionary shortcode - Ability to include on any post or page Merriam-Webster Dictionary. glossary_dictionary term="term name"  [View Demo](http://jumpstartcto.com/tooltip-shortcodes-examples/)
+* Thesaurus shortcode - Ability to include on any post or page Merriam-Webster Thesaurus Shortcode. glossary_thesaurus term="term name"  [View Demo](http://jumpstartcto.com/tooltip-shortcodes-examples-merriam-webster-thesaurus/)
+* Google Translate Shortcode - Ability to include on any post or page Google Translate Shortcode. glossary_translate term="text to translate" source="english" target="spanish" [View Demo](http://jumpstartcto.com/tooltip-shortcodes-examples-google-translate/)
+* Related Terms Widget in Post/Pages - Added a widget to show all related terms at the end of each page/post.
+[View Demo - look at the bottom of the article](http://jumpstartcto.com/methods-of-working-with-remote-developers/)

 [Visit Pro Version Page](http://tooltip.cminds.com/)

 **Pro Version Video**